 In order to perform these duties, in line with its legal jurisdiction, the Agency adopts a regulation on the level of costs for the issuance of energy licences.
 The act is approved by the Ministry of Finance and published in the "Official Gazette of RS".
-The act defines the cost of the Agency while assessing the compliance with the conditions for the performance of energy activities for each energy activity separately.
+The act defines the cost of the Agency related to the provision of this public service which implies the establishment of the compliance with the conditions for the performance of energy activities for each energy activity separately.
 The costs are borne by licence applicants.
-This act is published on the Agency website.
+The Decision on Harmonisation of the Level of Costs for Energy Licence Issuance ("Official Gazette of RS", No. 13/16, 66/19 and 116/20) is published on the Agency website.